ponkila/HomestakerOS/docs/getting_started.md

 # Getting started
-To start, you need to have a machine running Linux already.
+Before deploying HomestakerOS, you need to have a machine running Linux already.
 This will serve as the underlying fallback operating system.
 Any flavour of Linux will do, preferably a headless, minimal one like CoreOS.

-We are going to need to format the drives manually and set up the necessary files before deploying the HomestakerOS.
-These files include things like the WireGuard interface configuration and the secret token that ensures a safe connection between beacon node (aka. consensus client) and execution node (aka. execution client).
+We are going to need to format the drives manually and set up the necessary files.
+These files include things like the WireGuard interface configuration and the secret token that ensures a safe connection between beacon node (consensus client) and execution node (execution client).

 ## Format drives
-Firstly, we need to set up the drives for the secrets and blockchain, and we will be using the [BTRFS filesystem](https://wiki.archlinux.org/title/btrfs).
-We prefer BTRFS for numerous reasons, primarily because of its [Copy-on-Write](https://en.m.wikipedia.org/wiki/Copy-on-write) (COW) resource management technique.
-When a file is modified or written to the drive, a copy of the file is created instead of replacing the original.
-This enables the creation of snapshots with minimal size since unmodified files do not need to be copied when creating snapshots.
-Snapshots can be used to restore the state of the system and the blockchain if needed.
-If you want to know more, here is a good [introduction to Btrfs](https://itsfoss.com/btrfs/).
+To begin, we will format the drives to store the secrets and blockchain using the [Btrfs filesystem](https://wiki.archlinux.org/title/btrfs).
+We prefer Btrfs due to its [Copy-on-Write](https://en.m.wikipedia.org/wiki/Copy-on-write) (COW) resource management technique, allowing efficient snapshot creation.
+For more information, you can check out this [introduction to Btrfs](https://itsfoss.com/btrfs/).

-Let's create a Btrfs filesystem for a single hard drive or SSD with subvolumes for secrets, erigon, and lighthouse.
-If you are unsure about whether your drive space is enough, please check the current size of the mainnet Ethereum blockchain on [ycharts](https://ycharts.com/indicators/ethereum_chain_full_sync_data_size).
+Let's proceed with creating a Btrfs filesystem with subvolumes for secrets, erigon and lighthouse on a single hard drive or SSD.
+If you are unsure about whether your drive space is enough, you can check the current size of the mainnet Ethereum blockchain on [ycharts](https://ycharts.com/indicators/ethereum_chain_full_sync_data_size).

-1. Check the drives and partitions:
+1. Check the available drives and partitions:
     ```shell
     lsblk -e7
     ```
-    This command will display information about available drives and partitions.
-Look for your target drive -- I will be using the `nvme0n1`.
-The option '-e7' filters out loop devices, which are virtual block devices.
+    This command displays information about the drives and partitions.
+Locate your target drive (e.g. `nvme0n1`).
+The '-e7' option filters out virtual block devices.

-2. Create a Btrfs disk:
+2. Format the target drive with Btrfs:
     ```shell
     mkfs.btrfs -l homestaker /dev/nvme0n1
     ```
-    This command will **format** the `/dev/nvme0n1` disk as a partitionless Btrfs disk with the label 'homestaker', allowing us to reference it without using the UUID in the frontend.
+    This command will **format** `/dev/nvme0n1` as a partitionless Btrfs disk with the label "homestaker".
+Using a label simplifies referencing it in the frontend.

 3. Mount the Btrfs filesystem:
     ```shell
-    sudo mount /dev/nvme0n1 /mnt
+    mount /dev/nvme0n1 /mnt
     ```
-    This command will mount the Btrfs disk located at `/dev/nvme0n1` to the `/mnt` directory.
-This is required to enable subvolume creation.
+    This command mounts the Btrfs disk located at `/dev/nvme0n1` to the `/mnt` directory, enabling subvolume creation.

 4. Create the subvolumes:
     ```shell